alyxcat/magd150assignments/README.md

 off of Magd 150.
 This lab focused on graphic design elements like filters, typography, and images.

 [Here is the link to lab 10- 3D and Data].
 The objective of this lab was to create a city using 3D shapes.
 I used rectangles for buildings, floating shapes (torus, cone), and created a moving terrain as mountains in the city.
-The objectiveof this lab was to use textures, camera angles, and lighting to create a dynamic 3D composition.
+The objective of this lab was to use textures, camera angles, and lighting to create a dynamic 3D composition.